flarum/docs/docs/extend/update-1_x.md

 ### Backend

 - Flarum now comes with a [Preload extender](https://github.com/flarum/core/pull/3057) for preloading any custom frontend assets.
-- A new [Theme](https://github.com/flarum/core/pull/3008) extender now allows overriding LESS files and internal imports.
-This allows themes to more easily completely replace LESS modules.
+- A new [Theme](https://github.com/flarum/core/pull/3008) extender now allows overriding Less files and internal imports.
+This allows themes to more easily completely replace Less modules.